drasi-project/docs/docs/content/solution-developer/getting-started/_index.md

     Building Solutions with Drasi
 ---

+To develop solutions that use Drasi, you will need a Drasi deployment for dev/test.
+The [Deploying Drasi](/administrator/platform-deployment) section of the [Administration Guides](/administrator) describe how to deploy Drasi, providing a number of options for both local and cloud deployments.

 To use Drasi as part of a solution you must do the following three things:

 1. Define [Sources](/solution-developer/components/sources) for each of the source databases or systems from which you want to detect and react to change.